What is solitary confinement?

-This is a sentiment echoed by federal judge William Wayne Justice who in 2001 who wrote that: “[Solitary confinement] units are virtual incubators of psychoses–seeding illness in otherwise healthy inmates and exacerbating illness in those already suffering from mental infirmities.” — Ruiz v Johnson, 154 F.Supp.2d 975 (S.D.Tex.2001).
+This is a sentiment echoed by federal judge William Wayne Justice who in 2001 wrote that: “[Solitary confinement] units are virtual incubators of psychoses–seeding illness in otherwise healthy inmates and exacerbating illness in those already suffering from mental infirmities.” — Ruiz v Johnson, 154 F.Supp.2d 975 (S.D.Tex.2001).

-For a discussion of the courts’ interpretations of the Eighth and Fourteenth Amendments in relation to solitary confinement, check out our fact sheet on the issue.
+For a discussion of the courts’ interpretations of the Eighth and Fourteenth Amendments in relation to solitary confinement, see Solitary Watch’s fact sheet on solitary and the law.

 Among Western industrialized nations, the United States is the only country to make extensive use of long-term solitary confinement.
 In most European countries, the number of people held in segregation beyond a few days or weeks is in the hundreds, rather than the tens of thousands.
 Extended periods of isolation are seen by most as a human rights violation; even those few incarcerated individuals who are separated from others for safety reasons are provided with activities and contact to reduce their isolation and sensory deprivation.